harsh1599/XMeme/README.md

 # XMeme

-XMeme is an application for viewing and creating and interacting with memes.
+XMeme is an application for viewing, creating and interacting with memes.

 ## Installation